radrow/ddtrace/EVALUATION.md

 - *Figure 16c*: `output/fig_16_c/*.pdf` (many files)

 Note that the produced plots may look different w.r.t. those in the paper.
-This is because the benchmarks perform multiple executions of concurrent systems, and each execution may or may not deadlock at a certain time, depending on (1) intrinsic nondeterminism in their behaviour, and (2) further nondeterminism introduced by scheduling (similarly to the non-deterministic deadlock illustrated in *Example 3.10* in the paper).
+This is because the scripts perform multiple executions of several concurrent systems, and each execution may or may not deadlock at a certain time, depending on (1) intrinsic nondeterminism in their behaviour, and (2) further nondeterminism introduced by scheduling (similarly to the non-deterministic deadlock illustrated in *Example 3.10* in the paper).

-The following subsections explain how to compare the plots produced by the benchmark scripts above with those in the paper.
+The following subsections explain how to compare the plots produced by the artifact scripts above with the plots in the paper.

 #### *Figure 15*

-The plots produced for *Figure 15* by our benchmarking script may be slightly different w.r.t. the paper, but the overall trends should be the same:
+The plots produced for *Figure 15* by our script (i.e., `output/fig_15_a.pdf`, `output/fig_15_b.pdf`, and `output/fig_15_c.pdf`) may be slightly different w.r.t. the paper, but the overall trends should be the same:

 - In *Figures 15a, 15b and 15c*, the orange line should show values greater or equal to blue and green lines, while red line should be above the orange line.